barsoom/review/README.md

 * [x] Add css
 * [x] Unbreak CI
   * [x] **skip for now** try other options for babel-preset if it works
-* [ ] Calculate gravatar base url server side for simplicity?
+* [x] Calculate gravatar base url server side for simplicity?
-* [ ] Add complete markup from react prototype and see if anything is missing from angular
+* [x] Add complete markup and behavior from the react prototype
 * [ ] Add mark as posted button and websockets to update other clients
 * [ ] Show commits you can review based on who you are
 * [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version
   * [ ] Does re-connect solve if you're offline for 3 seconds while an update is sent out?
 * [ ] Consider if temporary state-sync could be setup so both apps could be used at once for a while

+## Make code review fully featured

+* [ ] Add any more behavior from the angular code

 ## Add github hook for commits